chris-lovejoy/site/_tabs/services.md

 </style>

-I help organization leaders generate ROI from their AI investments, particularly in healthcare and life sciences, by building systems to incorporate domain expertise, leveraging pragmatic evaluations, and using LLM-native best practices.
+I help organizational leaders generate ROI from their AI investments, particularly in healthcare and life sciences, by building systems to incorporate domain expertise, leveraging pragmatic evaluations, and using LLM-native best practices.
 My experience:
 - 9 years practicing and training as a doctor, 7 years building AI products.
 My healthcare AI research has 1700+ citations (including the [first review paper comparing AI to clinicians](https://www.bmj.com/content/368/bmj.m689.abstract)).
 I trained ML algorithms pre-LLMs and then helped write the playbook for LLM-powered applications in healthcare.
 - Head of Clinical AI at Sequoia-backed startup [Anterior](https://www.anterior.com/insights/company-news/anterior-secures-usd20-million-series-a-to-unlock-administrative-efficiencies-for-healthcare) (seed -> series B), founding AI lead at Cera (seed -> series B) and founder of an EF-backed healthcare startup.
 - Built healthcare AI systems processing millions of patients with 99%+ accuracy, pioneering novel LLM architectures and human-in-the-loop review processes that scaled from solo development to production teams of 20+.